-For existing Titles, the Positive Covenant and the Restriction on the use of Land is to be created through an application to the Land Titles Office in the form of a request using forms 13PC
+For existing Titles, the Positive Covenant and the Restriction on the use of Land is to be created

 - 91. A second dilapidation report, recording structural conditions of all structures originally assessed prior to the commencement of works (at 52 Cowan Road, St Ives,) must be undertaken at the completion of the works and be submitted to Council, prior to occupation, issue of the Occupation Certificate and/ or Subdivision Certificate. - 92.
 In order to maintain Council's database of as-constructed on-site stormwater detention systems, if the Principal Certifying Authority is not Council then a copy of the approved stormwater detention design, the works-as-executed drawings and the Engineer's certification of the as-constructed system is to be provided to Council, attention Development Engineer, prior to occupation, issue of the Occupation Certificate and/or Subdivision Certificate. - 93.
 Prior to occupation, issue of the Occupation Certificate and/or Subdivision Certificate, all redundant driveway crossings and/or kerb laybacks are to be reinstated as verge and kerb and/or gutter to the satisfaction of Council's Development Engineer.
 Any infrastructure within the road reserve which has been damaged as a result of construction works on the subject site must be repaired to the satisfaction of Council's Development Engineer.